The Ph.D. Program

 Annual Research Update Beyond Year 3

-Near the end of January of Year 4 (and subsequent years if a student has not completed all requirements for the PhD degree), a 15-minute student oral presentation will be scheduled with the Dissertation Committee.
+In the week of Martin Luther King Day of Year 4 (and subsequent years if a student has not completed all requirements for the PhD degree), a 15-minute student oral presentation will be scheduled with the Dissertation Committee.
+(With the approval of the advisor, the students who will graduate within the same academic year may request a one-time waiver of the update.)
 The students will discuss their progress (e.g., significant discoveries, publications, proceedings, and abstracts) and anticipated work for completion of their doctoral thesis.
 The committee will review the doctoral degree progress and determine whether the progress is sufficient in all aspects.
 If the committee decides that the student is seriously deficient in research progress, it will recommend a follow-up oral presentation within 3 months from the first review.

 Dissertation and thesis defense